Diseases

 • Expert group composition

-K. Orsel, University of Calgary, Canada
+A. Facciuolo, University of Saskatchewan, Canada

 A.P.
 Koets, Utrecht University and Wageningen Bioveterinary Research, The Netherlands